facebookarchive/xctool/README.md

 like.
 Reporters in xctool are separate executables that read JSON objects from STDIN and write formatted results to STDOUT.

-You can invoke reporters by passing their full path via the `-reporter`
+You can invoke reporters bypassing their full path via the `-reporter`
 option:

 ```bash